-Why read this? : We look at how you set up and run a great project team for marketing.
-Learn the 3 key types of role you have to define, and what skills are needed for each.
+Why read this? : We dive into how you set up and run a great marketing project team.
+Learn which skills drive the 3 key roles you need to assign.
 Read this to learn what a great project team looks and feels like.

 Most people know the 4Ps of marketing as product, price, place and promotion.
 But as per our alternative 4Ps of marketing article, there’s a whole bunch of other Ps you also have to worry about.